Dog reading stock photo

 “Artificial intelligence?
 I’ll be impressed when they invent Artificial Cunning”

-4. about 11 years ago on Steve Breen
+4. over 11 years ago on Steve Breen

 Regulations Ima?
 I agree, but take a moment to consider the many other forms of collapse/tragedy which could be prevented by adequate regulation.

-5. about 11 years ago on Tony Auth
+5. over 11 years ago on Tony Auth

 If you’ll forgive me paraphrasing a couple of my comments from a few months ago…..I find it hard to believe that anyone genuinely believes that teachers of 6-7 year old children tbeing armed with weapons and trained in the use of deadly force in order to protect those children in their pursuit of an education is either acceptable or remotely possible to implement..A school is a place of learning for young children, which is supposed to provide an atmosphere of easy safety, a haven, without distraction from the harsh realities of the outside world, in which they can learn to prepare for it..A society which allows free and easy access for anyone to what are essentially weapons of mass destruction at close quarters, is either placing every single man woman and child in the firing line, or by implementing the security measures necessary to counter that, imposing on the most vulnerable and innocent an awareness of the fear pervading your society at a time and in a place where they need it least.

-6. about 11 years ago on Jerry Holbert
+6. over 11 years ago on Jerry Holbert

 I knew we’d agree on something eventually!

-7. about 11 years ago on Jeff Danziger
+7. almost 12 years ago on Jeff Danziger

 I think this raises an interesting question.
 Previously, war was a collective experience shared with your comrades in an environment at times extremely hostile & stressful with frequent long periods of inactivity (stressful in the field and often boring back in camp).
 But always consistent in its separation from normalcy and family, and its confinement to the field.
 PTSD is psychological affliction caused by what has been seen, experienced and carried out, which often begins to manifest itself on the return to normalcy and family.
 However, how much of this stress is mitigated by the shared experience in a communal environment, how much is dealt with amongst friends and comrades and how much can the subconscious come to terms with its experience before returning to normalcy?